-The 4,000 sq. ft. medical center includes three surgical suites, a digital x-ray unit, a laboratory, a pharmacy and recovery rooms for cats and dogs.
-Every pet adopted by OHS is spayed or neutered at the hospital.
-Thousands of additional pets are spayed or neutered for little or no fee as part of the area-wide Spay & Save program serving low-income families.
+The 4,000 sq. ft. medical center includes three surgical suites, a digital x-ray unit, a laboratory, a pharmacy, and recovery rooms for cats and dogs.
+Every pet adopted by OHS is spayed or neutered by our veterinary team.
+Additionally, thousands of pets are spayed or neutered for little or no fee as part of the area-wide Spay & Save initiative serving low-income families.

 More than Spay & Neuter

-The care provided by the center’s 19-person medical team is a major reason why OHS has maintained a near-zero euthanasia rate for pets who arrive at the shelter in need of the level of medical care a typical owner would want for their own pet.
+The care provided by our medical team is a major reason why OHS has maintained a near-zero euthanasia rate.
+We treat all pets who arrive at the shelter with the level of medical care a typical owner would want for their own pet.

 Partnership with OSU

 The hospital is also a one-of-a-kind teaching facility.
-In partnership with the Oregon State University College of Veterinary Medicine, veterinary students complete a three-week primary care rotation at the hospital under the guidance of a full-time OSU faculty member.
+In partnership with the Oregon State University College of Veterinary Medicine, veterinary students complete a three-week primary care rotation at the hospital.
+They work under the guidance of a full-time OSU faculty member.

 Upstairs are dormitory rooms for the students.
-“Having students so close by is exceptionally convenient,” said Dr. Kris Otteman, OHS Vice President of shelter medicine.
+“Having students so close by is exceptionally convenient,” said Dr. Kris Otteman, former OHS Vice President of shelter medicine.